Routine immunisations for your baby and toddler

 Between 12 and 13 months

-Meningitis C (second dose) and Hib booster (fourth dose) in one jab
+Meningitis C (first dose) and Hib booster (fourth dose) in one jab

-MMR (measles mumps rubella) vaccine given as a single jab
+MMR (measles, mumps and rubella) vaccine given as a single jab

 Three years and four months, or soon after